jentery/engl425/index.md

 All the [prompts](#prompts) are included in this outline, and due dates are provided in the [schedule](#schedule).
 Please submit each of your responses via Brightspace.
 (See submission links in the [schedule](#schedule).)
 We cannot accept submissions by email.

 Please note that each prompt affords two ways to respond, and not all responses are academic essays.
-You should pick *one* of the two options and consider your audience as well as the aims (mentioned in the prompt) as you respond.
-We'll use the aims to mark your responses.
+You should pick *one* of the two options in the prompt and then consider your audience as well as the assignment's aims (mentioned in the prompt) as you respond.
+We'll use the aims as guides to mark your responses.

 # Meetings